josefnpat/roguecraft-squadron/src/release/assets/mp_gamemodes/campaign/en.md

 -- Possible image, Ruby and Miho over tea, laughing

 **H|Valentina Nikolai|Rosa Dietrich:** But, war is not end.
-Thanks to Miho Takeda, Commander Ruby Patton and Officer Rosa Dietrich, war is over.
+Thanks to Miho Takeda, Commander Ruby Patton and First Officer Rosa Dietrich, war is over.

 We are regrouping, rebuilding and learning.